Merced3/observer-bot/README.md

 ## 🧪 Setup Checklist

-> ⚠️ Copy `.env.example` → `.env` and fill in your actual token and IDs before running the bot.
+> ⚠️ Copy `.env.example` → `.env` and fill in your actual token and API keys before running the bot.

+### 1️⃣ Bot Setup:
-1. Add your Discord bot token and other variables to `.env`
+- Add your Discord bot token and IDs to `.env`
-2. Create a private Discord server and invite the bot
+- Create a private Discord server and invite the bot
-3. Add source URLs using `!addsource` command in a designated channel
+- Ensure bot permissions include sending messages, embedding links, attaching files, and reading message history

+### 2️⃣ Adding News/Data Sources:
+- Use the `/addsource` slash command inside Discord to register a new source
+- Provide URL, Name, and Type (Data/News) via the modal popup
-4. Observer will begin polling, logging, and storing relevant data automatically
+- Observer will begin polling sources and logging live data automatically

 ---